Ivanmtta/TODO-List/README.md

 <h1 align="center">TODO-List</h1>

-Simple TO DO List web application made using PHP for the back-end and Bootstrap 4 for the front-end with CRUD(create, read, update and delete) functionality using MySQL for data persistence.
+<p>Simple TO DO List web application made using PHP for the back-end and Bootstrap 4 for the front-end with CRUD(create, read, update and delete) functionality using MySQL for data persistence.</p>
----

 ## Demo

 <img src = "Demo.gif">
----